Sicilian language: Spanish period to the modern age

 Since the Italian Unification (the Risorgimento of 1860–1861), the Sicilian language has been significantly influenced by (Tuscan) Italian.
 During the Fascist period it became obligatory that Italian be taught and spoken in all schools, whereas up to that point, Sicilian had been used extensively in schools.
 This process has quickened since World War II due to improving educational standards and the impact of mass media, such that increasingly, even within the family home, Sicilian is not necessarily the language of choice.
 The Sicilian Regional Assembly voted to make the teaching of Sicilian a part of the school curriculum at primary school level, but as of 2007 only a fraction of schools teach Sicilian.
 There is also little in the way of mass media offered in Sicilian.
 The combination of these factors means that the Sicilian language continues to adopt Italian vocabulary and grammatical forms to such an extent that many Sicilians themselves cannot distinguish between correct and incorrect Sicilian language usage.

 Phonology

 Consonants

-Sicilian has a number of consonant sounds that set it apart from the other major Romance languages.
-The most unusual sounds include the retroflex consonants.
+Sicilian has a number of consonant sounds that set it apart from the other major Romance languages, notably its retroflex consonants.